-Students who select a VPA Major also select a concentration in Art, Music or Theatre.
+The major is designed to provide students with a strong foundation in art, music, and theatre, and both a theoretical and practical understanding about how they interact in an interdisciplinary environment.
 Core courses promote critical thinking, and prepare students intellectually and creatively to complete their capstone/senior thesis projects and launch careers in the arts.
+Students craft the major to fit their areas of interest - art, music, theatre, etc. - through electives chosen in consultation with advisors.

 Students apply their coursework to the production, performance, and critical study of creative work through a multitude of exhibit and performance opportunities.